 On today’s ID the Future physicist Brian Miller and host Eric Anderson continue their exploration of a recent conversation between origin-of-life investigators Jeremy England and Paul Davies on Justin Brierley’s Unbelievable? radio show.
 Miller begins with a quick flyover of the many nanotechnologies essential to even to the simplest viable cell.
 A minimally complex cell is vastly more sophisticated than our best human nanotechnology.
 What about England’s insistence that real progress has been made in origin-of-life studies since the 1950s?
 True, Anderson says, but the progress has been principally in better understanding how the simplest cells function, and in figuring out what doesn’t work to blindly evolve life from non-life.
 That is, the direction of discovery has been to throw cold water on one idea after another for the naturalistic origin of life.
 Miller then makes an even bolder statement.
 All the physics for us to have known this were in place more than a hundred years ago.
 The origin-of-life community just chose to ignore it, perhaps because they were dogmatically wedded to finding a purely materialistic explanation for the origin of the first life.
 To show why that’s misguided, Miller offers an illustrative story: Imagine that what looks for all the world like an alien spaceship is discovered in the desert.
 Two groups of scientists decide on radically different approaches to understanding the workings of this mysterious object.
 Tune in to hear the rest of the story.

 On this episode of ID the Future, host Jay Richards interviews historian of science Michael Keas about a new documentary claiming that Copernicus’s heliocentric model of the solar system “demoted” humans from the place of honor at the center of everything.
 Neil deGrasse Tyson champions this persistent myth in episode 8 of the new National Geographic series Cosmos: Possible Worlds.
 The reality is quite different.
 As Keas explains, in Copernicus’s day, the Earth was thought to be at the bottom of the universe, the “sump” where all the filth collected, while the starry heavens were considered the place of honor.
 Keas and Richards trace the history of the demotion myth and discuss how Copernicus, Kepler, and other luminaries of the scientific revolution saw the Copernican revolution very differently, as a glorious promotion of humanity’s place in the cosmos.

 On this episode of ID the Future, Andrew McDiarmid again hears from science historian Michael Keas about another science myth exploded in Keas’ new ISI book Unbelievable: 7 Myths About the History and Future of Science and Religion.
 This time it’s the belief that Copernicus’s sun-centered cosmos demoted humans from our privileged position at the center.
 As another pioneering early astronomer, Galileo, noted, under the old astronomy the center was no privileged place.
 Instead it was viewed as the bottom of the universe, the “sump where the universe’s filth and ephemera collect.”
 So Copernicus’s discovery, if anything, elevated Earth’s place in the cosmos.Read More ›

-On this episode of ID the Future, Andrew McDiarmid talks with science historian Michael Keas about Keas’ revealing new work from ISI Books, Unbelievable: 7 Myths About the History and Future of Science and Religion.
+On this episode of ID the Future, Andrew McDiarmid interviews science historian and author Michael Keas about Keas’ new ISI book Unbelievable: 7 Myths About the History and Future of Science and Religion.
 The myth this time is that the Church tortured Galileo for opposing official teachings on the structure of what we now call the solar system.Read More ›